 ““GMO” does not mean scary.
 It does not mean Monsanto.
 It does not mean chemicals.
 It just means that scientists, farmers, and plant breeders today are able to do what they’ve already been doing for centuries, except that technology today allows them to do their jobs better and more precise than ever before.”Farm Babe: Could the new Arctic Apple positively change the public’s perception of GMOs?, by Michelle Miller – Farm Babe, AGDaily

 Arctic® Apples taste just like the conventional non-GE versions of the same varieties.
-This includes the classic Golden Delicious, tart-favourite Granny Smith, and beauty Fuji.
+This includes the classic Golden Delicious, tart-favorite Granny Smith, and beauty Fuji (perhaps the sweetest apple around).
 Click the links below to learn more about the taste of these classic types of apples:

 The gene-silencing of the Arctic® Apple versions of these varieties means that pre-cut apple slices can retain more of their fresh look and satisfying crunch after packaging.
 This feature means that most Arctic® Apples are destined for sale as fresh apple slices, rather than as whole apples.

 Arctic® Apples are grown in Canada and the USA:

 - Glacial Acres, Washington State, U.S.A.

 Production and distribution are controlled by Okanagan Specialty Fruits.
 At this time, Arctic apple trees are not available for sale to the general public or to non-licensed growers.